-5. Rescission by satisfaction agent.
+4. Rescission by satisfaction agent.
 Under Article 3 of this Act, a "satisfaction agent" may file an affidavit of satisfaction if a secured creditor fails to record a timely satisfaction after notice and an opportunity to cure that failure.
-Under Section 306(a), a recorded affidavit of satisfaction constitutes a "satisfaction" for purposes of this Act.
+Under Section 305(a), a recorded affidavit of satisfaction constitutes a "satisfaction" for purposes of this Act.
 For clarity's sake, Section 104 makes clear that a satisfaction agent that erroneously recorded an affidavit of satisfaction could, in appropriate cases, record a document rescinding the affidavit of satisfaction under this section.

-[ARTICLE] 2

-SECURED CREDITOR TO RECORD SATISFACTION; LIABILITY FOR FAILURE
+1 [ARTICLE] 2 SECURED CREDITOR TO RECORD SATISFACTION; LIABILITY FOR FAILURE 2 3 4 SECTION 201.

-SECTION 201.
 PAYOFF STATEMENT: REQUEST AND CONTENT.

-- (a) An entitled person, or an agent authorized by an entitled person to request a payoff statement, may give to the secured creditor a notification requesting a payoff statement for a specified payoff date not more than 30 days after the notification is given.
-The notification must contain: - (1) the entitled person's name; - (2) if given by a person other than an entitled person, the name of the person giving the notification and a statement that the person is an authorized agent of the entitled person; - (3) a direction whether the statement is to be sent to the entitled person or that person's authorized agent; - (4) the address to which the creditor must send the statement; and - (5) sufficient information to enable the creditor to identify the secured obligation and the real property encumbered by the security interest. - (b) If a notification under subsection (a) directs the secured creditor to send the payoff statement to a person identified as an authorized agent of the entitled person, the secured creditor must send the statement to the agent, unless the secured creditor knows that the entitled person has not authorized the request. - (c) Within 10 days after the effective date of a notification that complies with subsection (a), the secured creditor shall issue a payoff statement and send it as directed pursuant to subsection (a)(3) in the manner prescribed in Section 103 for giving a notification.
-A secured creditor that sends a payoff statement to the entitled person or the authorized agent may not claim that the notification did not satisfy subsection (a).
-If the person to whom the notification is given once held an interest in the secured obligation but has since assigned that interest, the person need not send a payoff statement but shall give a notification of the assignment to the person to whom the payoff statement otherwise would have been sent, providing the name and address of the assignee.
+5 (a) An entitled person or an authorized agent of an entitled person may give to the secured creditor a notification requesting a payoff statement for a specified payoff date not more 6 7 than 30 days after the notification is given.
+The notification must contain: 8 (1) the entitled person's name; 9 (2) if given by a person other than an entitled person, the name of the 10 person giving the notification and a statement that the person is an authorized agent of the 11 entitled person; 12 (3) a direction whether the statement is to be sent to the entitled person or 13 that person's authorized agent; 14 (4) the address to which the creditor must send the statement; and 15 (5) sufficient information to enable the creditor to identify the secured 16 obligation and the real property encumbered by the security interest.
+17 (b) If a notification under subsection (a) directs the secured creditor to send the 18 payoff statement to a person identified as an authorized agent of the entitled person, the secured 19 creditor may presume that the person is an authorized agent and must send the statement to the 20 person, unless the secured creditor knows that the entitled person has not authorized the request.
+21 (c) Within 10 days after the effective date of a notification that complies with 22 subsection (a), the secured creditor shall issue a payoff statement and send it to the entitled

+- person or the authorized agent in the manner prescribed in Section 103 for giving a notification. - 2 A secured creditor that sends a payoff statement to the entitled person or the authorized agent - 3 may not claim that the notification did not satisfy subsection (a).
+A recipient of a notification - 4 under Section 201(a) which does not claim an interest in the secured obligation is not required to - 5 send a payoff statement.